What to do in Seoul for 4 days?

 How to get there

-Dobongson Station (Line 1 or 7) and walk 10-minute walk from the Weondobong entrance.
+The Dobongson Station (Line 1 or 7) is just a 10-minute walk from the Weondobong entrance.

 Explore Gapyeong Area

 Fans of Korean dramas might want to visit the Gapyeong area.
 This area lies about 40 minutes from Seoul making it a great day trip.